s-kajita/choreonoid_ros_pkg/README.md

 About
 -----

-This repository provides ROS support for Choreonoid
+This provides experimental repository of ROS support for Choreonoid

 choreonoid\_ros\_pkg: Meta-package to build Choreonoid packages